magento/devdocs/guides/v2.2/frontend-dev-guide/layouts/xml-instructions.md

 A structure without content that holds other layout elements such as blocks and containers.

 **Details:**
 A container renders child elements during view output generation.
-It can be empty or it can contain an arbitrary set of `<container>` and `<block>` elements.
+It can be empty or it can contain an arbitrary set of `<container>` and `<block>` elements. if the `<container>` is empty there are no child `<block>` available it won't be display in frontend source code.

 {:.bs-callout .bs-callout-info}
 We recommend always adding a `name` to containers.
 Otherwise, it is given a random name.